How does it work?

 Will the young person be alone or with the parent?

-Can I find out what is talked about in the sessions?
+Am I told what is talked about in the sessions?

-The sessions are confidential which means that what is discussed will be between the counsellor and the young person.
-The teen will be informed of this at the beginning of the first session.
-You will not automatically be informed of session content as a matter of course because there is a duty to keep things confidential and safe.
-The counsellor will hold a safe space for the young person in order to help the young person achieve what they want to get out of the therapy.
-If there is something of concern the counsellor may share this with you.
+The sessions are confidential.
+What is discussed will be between the counsellor and the young person is kept between them.
+Confidentiality is discussed at the beginning of the first session.
+You are not automatically informed of session content.
+The counsellor will hold a safe space for the young person in order to help them achieve what they want to get out of the therapy.
+If s concern arises, the counsellor may share this with you.
 Safeguarding is of utmost importance and if you want to know more please find our policy here safeguarding policy by following the link.

 What age are the teen counselling sessions for?

-Sessions can take place with children from the age of 8 or above.
-Rapport building is key to the success off the work, and therefore the counsellor will use a variety of techniques relevant to the child including art, Lego or play dough.
+Sessions can take place with children from the age of 6 or above.
+Rapport building is key to the success off the work.
+The counsellor will use a variety of techniques relevant to the child including art, Lego or play dough.

 Early action is beneficial to mental well-being.

-Referrals for support with mental health are at an all-time high following covid, and as a result, lots of teens are getting support with their mental health in order to live the lives they want.
+Referrals for support with mental health are at an all-time high following Covid.
+It is difficult to access support in schools or local services.
+As a result, lots of teens are getting support with their mental health in order to live the lives they want.

 The sessions offer a safe and non-judgemental time and space for the young person.
-The sessions are goal orientated and equip teens and young people with the knowledge and skills to manage their mental health.
+The sessions are goal-orientated.
+They will equip young people with knowledge and skills to manage their mental health.

-If you want to find out more about how I can help your teen please get in touch for a free no-obligation chat.
+If you want to find out more about how I can help your teen please get in touch.
+I offer a free no-obligation chat.